rajtirole/MaskMebot.github.io/README.md

 # How to use MaskMe chatbot?

-1. Go to makme website
+1. Go to maskme website
 https://rajtirole.github.io/MaskMebot.github.io/ or https://maskmestorage.z30.web.core.windows.net/

 2. click on MaskMe chatbot on right corner